emresurmeli/AI-for-Web-Development-Students/README.md

 # AI for Web Development Students

 ## 🚀 Lesson Overview
-In this lesson, students will learn how to use AI as a **valuable tool** in their developer journey while avoiding over-reliance.
+In this lesson, students will learn how to use AI as a **valuable tool** in their bootcamp journey while avoiding over-reliance.
 They will gain **practical skills in prompt engineering, AI-assisted coding, debugging, testing, and GPT customization**.

-By the end of this lesson, students will:
+Lesson Objectives:
-✅ Use AI **pragmatically** without becoming dependent on it.
+- Use AI **pragmatically** without becoming dependent on it.
-✅ Understand **how to prompt AI effectively** for optimal results.
+- Understand **how to prompt AI effectively** for optimal results.
-✅ Be able to **design custom GPTs** to fit their workflow.
+- Be able to **design custom GPTs** to fit their workflow.
-✅ Recognize when AI-generated answers **are suboptimal**.
+- Recognize when AI-generated answers **are suboptimal**.
-✅ Use AI to **write and improve tests** for their code.
+- Use AI to **write and improve tests** for their code.
-✅ Follow a **time-boxed problem-solving** approach before resorting to AI.
+- Follow a **time-boxed problem-solving** approach before resorting to AI.
-✅ Compare and experiment with **different GPTs** to find the best fit.
+- Compare and experiment with **different GPTs** to find the best fit.

 ---